 Ergo Jr is made of 6 XL-320 motors from Robotis.
-Each of this servomotor embeds an electronic board allowing it to receive different kind of orders (about position, speed, torque...) and to communicate with other servos.
-Therefore, you can chain up several of this servomotors and command them all from one end of the chain: each servomotor will pass the orders to the next one.
+Each of this servomotor embeds an electronic board allowing it to receive different kind of commands (position, speed or torque) and to communicate with other servos.
+Therefore, you can chain up several of these servomotors and command them all from one end of the chain: each servomotor will pass the orders to the next one.

-If you use Windows or Linux (not needed for Mac OSX) you'll first need to install Bonjour/Zeroconf (download link for Windows) to be able to connect to the robot.
+If you use Windows (not needed on GNU/Linux or Mac OSX) you first need to install Bonjour/Zeroconf (download link for Windows) or avahi to be able to connect to the robot.
 Look at Bonjour/Zeroconf protocol dedicated page for more details.

-- plug the Ethernet wire from the robot to your computer (or your router/box if you want to use an existing network)
+- plug the Ethernet cable (RJ45) from the robot to your Internet router

 - plug the DC power on the pixl board